Gift card: Function and types

 Gift cards can also be country-specific, and can be used to access USA-specific programming and media when outside the United States.

 Mobile and virtual gift cards

 Mobile gift cards are delivered to mobile phones via email or SMS, and phone apps allow users to carry only their cell phone.

 Virtual gift cards are delivered via email to the recipient, the benefits being that they cannot be physically lost and that the consumer does not has to spend the additional time needed to buy a physical gift card in a brick and mortar store making it more convenient.
 Gift cards of this type can also be purchased quicker, which is especially attractive if a gifting occasion is on the horizon.

 Other companies have introduced virtual gift cards that users redeem on their smartphones.
 As the merchant is not involved in the loop, it is considered a cash transfer rather than a traditional gift card.

+Store credit

+Store credit often provided by retailers in the form of a gift card when customers return a product in lieu of a cash or credit card refund, or when merchandise cannot be exchanged.
+The store credit amount is usually equal to the item's last sale price.
+In e-commerce, the store credit is accessed through the retailer's website.

+In recent years, retailers have introduced buyback and trade-in programs in which store credit is issued to customers in exchange for used goods.
+In 2022, a group of Italian fashion retailers introduced a scheme in which customers could return used clothes to receive store credit to buy new clothing.
+The expected benefit to retailers was increased customer loyalty and upselling, as customers were likely to spend more than the credit's value.